-The secure and comprehensive API provides a single point of integration with multiple business systems that require information and need use functionality exposed by the product, the underlying managed network and related products that are enabled by the core.
+The secure and comprehensive API provides a single point of integration with multiple business systems that require information and use functionality exposed by the product, the underlying managed network and related products that are enabled by the core.

-The REST-based API covers all functionality provided by the product and includes a comprehensive JSONbased schema with schema rules, meta data and data that simplifies integration.
+The REST-based API covers all functionality provided by the product and includes a comprehensive JSON-based schema with schema rules, metadata and data that simplifies integration.

-Refer to the API Guide for more information on integrating with the VOSS-4-UC API.
+Refer to the API Guide for more information on integrating with the VOSS Automate API.